Morisco: Name and etymology

 In 1517, the word morisco became a "category" added to the array of cultural and religious identities that existed at the time, used to identify Muslim converts to Christianity in Granada and Castille.
 The term was a pejorative adaptation of the adjective morisco ("Moorish").
-It soon became the standard term to refer to all former Muslims in Spain.
+It soon became the standard term for referring to all former Spain Muslims.

-In Spanish America, morisco (or morisca, in feminine form) was used to identify a racial category: a mixed-race casta, the child of a Spaniard (español) and a mulatto (offspring of a Spaniard and a negro, generally a lighter-complected person with some African ancestry).
+In Spanish America, morisco (or morisca, in feminine form) was used to identify a racial category: a mixed-race casta, the child of a Spaniard (español) and a mulatto (offspring of a Spaniard and a negro, generally a lighter-complexioned person with some African ancestry).
+This was probably due to a perception that such individuals looked similar to North Africans, appearing mostly white but with a somewhat visible sub-Saharan African admixture.
 The term appears in colonial-era marriage registers identifying individuals and in eighteenth-century casta paintings.
+The term quadroon was a similar term for quarter-black people in English colonies.

 Demographics

-There is no universally agreed figure of Morisco population.
-Estimates vary because of the lack of precise census.
-In addition, the Moriscos avoided registration and authorities in order to appear as members of the majority Spanish population.
-Furthermore, the populations would have fluctuated, due to such factors as birth rates, conquests, conversions, relocations, and emigration.
+There is no universally agreed figure for the Morisco population.
+Estimates vary because of the lack of a precise census.
+In addition, the Moriscos avoided registration and the authorities and tried to appear as members of the majority Spanish population.
+Furthermore, populations would have fluctuated, due to such factors as birth rates, conquests, conversions, relocations, and emigration.

 Historians generally agree that, based on expulsion records, around 275,000 Moriscos were expelled from Spain in the early 17th century.
 Historian L. P. Harvey in 2005 gave a range of 300,000 to 330,000 for the early 16th century; based on earlier estimates by Domínguez Ortiz and Bernard Vincent, who gave 321,000 for the period 1568–75, and 319,000 just before the expulsion in 1609.
 But, Christiane Stallaert put the number at around one million Moriscos at the beginning of the 16th century.
 Recent studies by Trevor Dadson on the expulsion of the Moriscos propose the figure of 500,000 just before the expulsion, consistent with figures given by other historians.
 Dadson concludes that, assuming the 275,000 figure from the official expulsion records is correct, around 40% of Spain's Moriscos managed to avoid expulsions altogether.
-A further 20% managed to return to Spain in the years following their expulsion.
+A further 20% managed to return to Spain in the years following their expulsion according to Dadson.